 If you can’t afford to pay off your balance quickly enough look for an offer that suits you better.
 Everyone’s situation is different, so start by using an online card selection tool and interest calculator to help you choose what’s best for you.

 To request a pay-for-delete, obtain a sample letter and change the details to suit your account.
-A good option is the example published by MyFico, which requests that the lender:
+A good option is an example published by MyFico, which requests that the lender:

 This kind of comprehensive letter helps to protect you by specifying the terms of the agreement.
 Send it to your lender, including your personal information, and take note of when you should receive a reply.

-1. what you are doing to repair your credit.
+- What you are doing to repair your credit

-2. why you need a good credit score, and
+- Why you need a good credit score

-3. any extenuating circumstances that prevented you from paying on time.
+- Any extenuating circumstances that prevented you from paying on time